NCI-GDC/gdc-frontend-framework/design/README.md

 Currently, the GDC does not support user accounts.
 We have SSO integration with dbGaP for data access authorization.
 Beyond that, neither the front- nor back-end has specific knowledge of the user.

 What is the historical reason for not having user accounts?
 I believe this may be related to additional federal regulations if we have user acccounts.
 Also, from what I understand, we are not allowed to use any of the identifying information from dbGaP, such as email address.
 Are we allowed to map a dbGaP identifier to a GDC user id, then have GDC use the user id?
 If the mapping existing in a separate system, then we may get enough decoupling.
-Ulitmately need to find the root of the issue before we propose solutions.
+Ultimately need to find the root of the issue before we propose solutions.